PythonAus/LockUp-2024/README.md

 ---

 ### Plausible Deniability Password
-Install a password that will format your phone directly from the lock screen when entered.
+Use the password on your actual 'real' lock screen and your phone will format.
 This password can be as short as one character.
+---

 This feature is particularly useful when you need to hand over your phone to authorities; you can provide them with this deniability password instead of your real one, and they will inadvertently format your device.

 ---

-This functionality was initially uploaded by Matt Bergin with partial code, and I completed it using ChatGPT 4.0.
+This app design was initially uploaded by Matt Bergin with partial code completion so criminals could not use it.
+I hope criminals do use it.

 ---